-I am a communications professional based in Durham, North Carolina.
+I am a communications and web development professional based in Durham, North Carolina.
 My career has spanned many fields and job titles: civic tech, journalism, education, B2B, nonprofit, writer, editor, designer, content strategist, director of communications, podcaster ....
 Three constants, however, have served as my compass throughout that journey: a passion for storytelling, a thirst to keep learning and growing, and a desire to use my broad repertoire of knowledge, skills, and experience to help organizations achieve missions that contribute to our society.

 Select Career Highlights